Strong jobs report sends most stocks, bond yields higher | Business | Journal Gazette

 Strong jobs report sends most stocks, bond yields higher

+Wall Street capped a choppy week of trading Friday with broad gains, which helped push the S&P 500 and Dow Jones Industrial Average to new highs.

+The S&P 500 rose 0.2%, a day after setting another all-time high.
+Every major index notched a weekly gain after slipping last week.

-Some of the sharpest action was in the bond market, where Treasury yields tend to move with expectations for the economy and for inflation.
-The yield on the 10-year Treasury climbed to 1.30% from 1.21% late Thursday, clawing back all the losses it sustained during the last week.
+Some of the sharpest action happened in the bond market, where Treasury yields tend to move with expectations for the economy and for inflation.
+The yield on the 10-year Treasury climbed to 1.31% from 1.21% late Thursday, clawing back all the losses it sustained during the last week.

-Yields jumped as economists said Friday’s encouraging jobs report will give the Federal Reserve another nudge to pare back its bond-buying program, which is trying to juice the economy by keeping longer-term rates low.
-Economists say an announcement by the Fed about a possible slowdown in purchases could come as soon as the end of the month.
+Investors weighed a government report showing the U.S. job market is making widespread improvements.
+Most stocks across Wall Street rose following the report, with companies whose profits are most closely tied to the strength of the economy leading the way.

+Financial companies notched the biggest gains within the S&P 500, climbing 2%.
+Materials companies also were big winners, adding 1.5%.

 Friday’s jobs report showed that hiring was stronger than economists expected, with employers adding 943,000 workers to their payrolls.
 Average wages also jumped 4% in July from a year earlier, more than economists expected.